Crossing estimates for the Ising model on general s-embeddings: Introduction, main results and perspectives

-\item A new derivation of the RSW property for the Layered Ising model presented in Section \ref{sub:explicit-construction}, with I.I.D weakly random coupling constants, where the coupling constants which are typically \emph{very large} compared to the classical caracteristic length.
-In particular, randomness in successive layers averages well enough to preserve the criticality of the model.
-The same strategy reproves in a rather short manner the RSW property for the \emph{massive} square lattice.
+\item A new derivation of the RSW property for the Layered Ising model presented in Section \ref{sub:explicit-construction}, with i.i.d. weakly random coupling constants that are typically \emph{very large} compared to the classical characteristic length.
+In particular, randomness in successive layers averages sufficiently to preserve the criticality of the model.
+The same strategy provides a concise proof of the RSW property for the \emph{massive} square lattice.

-\item An alternative derivation of the RSW property for doubly-periodic graphs given in \cite{Che20}.
+\item An alternative derivation of the RSW property for doubly-periodic graphs, as given in \cite{Che20}.
 In particular, there is no need to use the doubly-periodic canonical embedding to deduce that Theorems \ref{thm:positive-magnetization} and \ref{thm:RSW} hold.
-More generally our results apply to `flat` origami functions, including circle-patterns of Lis with bounded angles \cite{lis-kites} already treated in \cite{Che20}.
+More generally, our results apply to `flat' origami functions, including circle patterns of Lis with bounded angles \cite{lis-kites}, already treated in \cite{Che20}.

-\item The new derivation of the RSW property for the FK-Ising model on circle patterns introduced in \cite{lis-kites}, replacing the bounded angle property by the \ExpFat\ assumption (the limiting origami map in this setup is automatically $0$).
-In particular, it is possible apply our result to finite pieces of some random triangulations coming from the discrete mating-of-trees model of Duplantier, Gwynne, Miller and Sheffied \cite{duplantier2021liouville,gwynne2021tutte}, and decorate those random graphs with Ising weights naturally attached to the associated circle packing.
-In \cite{GGJN}, it was proven that this random map model has no large circles in bounded regions with high probability, and this, together with slightly more refined estimates on the typical number of vertices, fits our framework.
+\item A new derivation of the RSW property for the FK-Ising model on circle patterns introduced in \cite{lis-kites}, replacing the bounded angle property by the \ExpFat\ assumption (the limiting origami map in this setup is automatically $0$).
+In particular, our result applies to finite pieces of random triangulations arising from the discrete mating-of-trees model of Duplantier, Gwynne, Miller, and Sheffield \cite{duplantier2021liouville,gwynne2021tutte}, with Ising weights naturally attached to the associated circle packing.
+In \cite{GGJN}, it was proven that this random map model has no large circles in bounded regions with high probability; combined with refined estimates on the typical number of vertices, this fits our framework.